cwi-swat/recaf/README.md

 ```

 ## Language extension gymnastics with Recaf
 In the following section we present some extensions of Java developed with _Recaf_.
+For demonstration purposes you can browse all extensions in the [directory with the recaf files](recaf-desugar/input) and examine the [generated java code](recaf-runtime/src/test-generated/generated).

 ### Spicing up Java (controlling the flow)

-We were able to support three new syntactic constructs that manipulate the control flow of the program.
+We support three new syntactic constructs that manipulate the control flow of the program.
 We can add support for generators, async and async* operations by programming the basic denotations of each operation as described in the [Spicing up Dart with Side Effects](https://queue.acm.org/detail.cfm?id=2747873) article.

 _Generators_
 ```Java